Welcome to Garscadden Burn Medical Practice

 We’re not just here for when you are unwell.
 Our team of healthcare professionals and back-up staff offer a number of clinics and services to promote good health and wellbeing whatever your medical condition.
 Or why not look at our Feel Good Get Active page to see what we are doing to get fitter as a practice, and ways in which you too might join us in becoming more physically active.

 We are delighted to announce that we are now a Training Practice.
 As a Training Practice we have a Specialist GP Trainee(s) working within the Practice.
 As part of their ongoing education there may be occasions when they are required to video consultations for training purposes.
 Patients will be informed in advance of this occurring and if they do not wish to take part their wishes will be respected.
-Our Trainee(s) are Dr Gillian Dunwoodie and Dr Shona McKinnon who will be with us until February 2021 They both will see patients the same way as the other GP's.
+Our Trainee(s) is Dr Shona McKinnon who will be with us until February 2021 Dr MacKinnon will see patients the same way as the other GP's.

 Our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.
 We hope you enjoy having a look around the site and familiarising yourself with some of the online features such as ordering a repeat prescription.